- Malt Shovel

 moc.duolci@levohstlameht(024) 7630 1141

+Local branch Pub of the Year 2022.
 Friendly village free house in a 17th century Grade II listed building comprising a large L-shaped lounge bar at the front and a small public bar to the rear.
 Small front patio.
 Behind the spacious car park lies the large walled garden and adjacent bowling green.
 Very popular for the home-cooked food.
-They have regular fish nights, pie nights and tapas nights.
+They have regular fish nights and pie nights.
 Convenient for Ryton Pools Country Park.

 - Malt Shovel Lower End Bubbenhall CV8 3BW moc.duolci@levohstlameht(024) 7630 1141